 Dieta is powerful in a subtle way.
 Teacher plants are not psychotropic; they don’t hijack your consciousness or hit you over the head with visions.
 You need to open your being to them, surrender and listen, responding to every wisp of experience with warmth, interest, and attention.
 Slowly, over time, you become softer, more open, more pliable.
 The simplicity of life on dieta creates an extraordinary sensitivity in which you begin to communicate with the plant.
 This connection manifests in dreams, visions, icaros (songs); in thoughts, realisations, intentions, messages that arise in your experience.

 In many ways, dieta reminds me of meditation retreat.
 The solitude calms the mind, opening it to release its innate demons.
 The hardships form the cooking vessel in which things can first settle, then simmer, and eventually boil over, opening to transcendence.
 Meditation, psychotherapy, and dieta are all alchemical cooking processes, in which the deeper debris of soul is cleaned, released and healed.
 Dieta is a spiritual process, every bit as much as meditation is.
 It’s meditation with plant spirits.

 Here’s a look at a day on dieta:

 7:16 am Wake up under the mosquito net.
 Spend a few minutes sifting through the night’s catch of dreams.
-Muse over meanings (ditches and problems with motorcycles seem to figure prominently in my dieta dreamscape), noting potential plotlines to narrate to Jose.
+Muse over meanings (ditches and problems with motorcycles seem to figure prominently in my dieta dreamscape), noting potential plotlines to narrate to Enrique.
 Write down in dream journal.

 7:32 am Get up, make bed, hang up clothes, sweep out mapacho ashes and any rat shit deposited overnight.
 Sit outside to feel the freshness of the day, and admire morning light gilding trees.